-11. In the following table, describe: the project objective(s) and the activities and subtasks planned to achieve the objective(s); the corresponding outputs, expected results and how they will be measured (performance measures); baselines (if known) and targets by end of the project; and the timeline and budget.
+11. In the following table, describe: the project objective(s) and the activities and subtasks planned to achieve the objective(s); the corresponding outputs, expected results and how they will be measured (performance measures); baselines (if known), and targets by end of the project; and the timeline and budget.

-OBJECTIVE 1 Design of the Environmental Education Framework Activity 1 Define the Environmental Education Framework document which should include the "Community Budget: C\$180,000 Output(s) An initial document with the Environmental Education Framework that can be implemented in vulnerable communities to strengthen their capacity to tackle challenges related to ecosystem conservation and climate action.
+OBJECTIVE 1 Design of the Environmental Education Framework Activity 1 Define the Environmental Education Framework document which should include the "Community Budget \$180,000 CAD Learning" strategy.
+Output(s) • An initial document with the Environmental Education Framework that can be implemented with systemically vulnerable communities to strengthen their capacity to tackle challenges related to ecosystem conservation and climate action through practical skills/trainings that can be directly applied to address local environmental issues.
 This document will be a first version of the Environmental Education Framework (Version 1.0) describing its goals, core curriculum and the "Community learning" strategy.
-For this initiative, "Community learning" can be understood as the strategy used to bring together environmental education content from diverse knowledge systems, including Indigenous Knowledge Systems, TEK, and academic knowledge.
-This strategy will help in putting together a curriculum that will support youth in leading participatory processes and facilitating the implementation of community climate action or ecosystem conservation work through diverse knowledge systems.
+For this initiative, "Community learning" can be understood as the strategy used to bring together environmental education content from diverse knowledge, including TEK/IK, and academic knowledge.
+This strategy aims to help put together a curriculum that supports youth to lead participatory processes and facilitate the implementation of community climate action or ecosystem conservation work through diverse knowledges.

 The document should also include: